 Persian learner’s note: This saying has the word مگه (mageh) in it, which literally (and sometimes colloquially) is written مگر (magar).

 The Persian word magar is difficult to translate, but you hear it at the beginning of sentences where the speaker is a bit surprised.
 Like the word “why” in “Why, do you want us to be late?” or “Why, do you think it’s a good idea to play with fire?”

 توانا بود هر که دانا بود — Power comes to those that are wise

 Or literally — “knowledge is power”.

-This Persian quote isn’t unique to Farsi.
+This Persian quote isn’t unique to Persian.
 But I’m throwing it in as it has my name, “Dana” in it.

-Farsi learners — can you see it and see how to spell my name in Farsi?
+Persian learners — can you see it and see how to spell my name, Dana, in Persian?